TheofanisTsatsaronis/Info_Kiosk/README.md

-Info_Kiosk
+Line-Follower-Robot

-01/2015: Tourism Information Management Application (A group project made with JAVA and MySQL) Grade: 9/10
+09/2017: Diploma Thesis with Title “Line Follower Robot” (A group project made with Raspberry Pi, Camera and Python) Grade: 9.5/10